(for veterinary information only)

 - Bethanechol is best given on an empty stomach.

-Bethanechol should not be used in patients where urinary obstruction is an issue.
+Bethanechol should not be used in patients where urinary obstruction is an issue (bladder neck tumors, idiopathic cystitis with blockage or other actual blockage).
 There is no need to cause the bladder to contract against an obstructed outlet.

 Patients with stomach ulcers may secrete more acid while on bethanchol and should not receive this medication.